One often hilarious side effect of globalization is that product names and commercial Slogans

 - According to another story, a manufacturer of ball-point pens tried to advertise in Spanish that their pens "won't leak in your pocket and embarrass you".
 But they mistook embarazar ("to become pregnant") as being Spanish for "embarrass", and wound up with ads saying the pens "won't leak in your pocket and impregnate you".

-- IKEA got in trouble when it advertised its "Gutvik" brand bunk beds in Germany — because while "Gutvik" is the name of a town in Sweden, it's an explicit sexual reference in German. *
+- Unlike other companies, IKEA makes it a point to not relabel their products for foreign markets, no matter how stupid they sound in the local language.
+It's still backfired, though: IKEA got in trouble when it advertised its "Gutvik" brand bunk beds in Germany — because while "Gutvik" is the name of a town in Sweden, it's an explicit sexual reference in German. note

 - The remake of Battlestar Galactica was perhaps thinking of this when they included the use of the "Frak" mirror set from IKEA in the show.
 "Frak" is the show's signature Unusual Euphemism.